Skip to main content

 Ponte Vecchio

 The Ponte Vecchio is one of the most famous bridges in Italy and a popular, crowded sight in Florence.
-A visit to the bridge is often included in city sightseeing tours and small-group walking tours through the historic center of Tuscany's capital city, along with other Florentine highlights like the nearby Pitti Palace, Boboli Gardens, Uffizi Gallery, and Michelangelo's David (housed in the Accademia Gallery a short walk away).
+A visit to the bridge is often included in city sightseeing tours and small-group walking tours through the historic center of Tuscany's capital city.
+See it along with other Florentine highlights like the nearby Piazza della Signoria, Boboli Gardens (Giardino di Boboli), Uffizi Galleries (Gallerie degli Uffizi), and Michelangelo's David (housed in the Accademia Gallery (Galleria dell'Accademia) a short walk away).

-• The Ponte Vecchio is closed to traffic but is patrolled by police cars and other service vehicles.
+• The pedestrian-only Ponte Vecchio is closed to traffic, except for police cars and other service vehicles.

-• The bridge leads to the Oltrarno neighborhood, a trendy part of Florence on the opposite side of the river filled with excellent restaurants and cafés.
+• The bridge leads to the Oltrarno neighborhood, a trendy part of Florence on the south side of the river filled with excellent restaurants and cafés.

 • There are no stairs on either side of the bridge, so it is fully accessible to wheelchairs and strollers.